mellowism/JoinWorldCommand/README.md

 # JoinWorldCommand

-Simple plugin that makes it possible to add commands that execute when a player joins a world.
+A simple plugin that makes it possible to add commands that execute when a player joins a world.

 ## Features
 - Color code support